isabella232/mobile-services.es-ES/help/ios/messaging-main/push-messaging/c-set-up-rich-push-notif-ios.md

       ```

-Para obtener más información acerca de notificaciones push enriquecidas en iOS, consulte [UNNotificationAttachment](https://developer.apple.com/documentation/usernotifications/unnotificationattachment).
+For more information about rich push notifications with iOS, see [UNNotificationAttachment](https://developer.apple.com/documentation/usernotifications/unnotificationattachment).